Colibríes de Morelos: Relegation fight

 With a poor tournament, the club found itself fighting neck and neck with Chiapas which was also playing its first year in the Primera División de México.
-On week 17, the final week of regular season, Colibries had a chance to avoid relegation with a victory over Cruz Azul but unfortunately, the club walked away with a 0–0 result, and Chiapas' last minute win over Tecos sealed their fate.
-After the Spring/Clausura 2003 season, they were relegated, placing them in Primera A the following season.
-Soon after, the club was seized by FMF and the assets were sold to the city of Tijuana.
+On week 17, the final week of regular season, Colibries had a chance to avoid relegation with a victory over Cruz Azul but unfortunately, the club walked away with a 0–0 result, and Chiapas' last minute win over Tecos de la U.A.G. sealed their fate.
+After the Spring/Clausura 2003 season, they were relegated, placing them in Primera División 'A' de México the following season.
+Soon after, the club was seized by FMF and the assets were sold and moved to the city of Tijuana, Baja California.